xiaoxiaxusummer/PASS_Discrete/README.md

 # Pinching-Antenna Systems (PASS): Power Radiation Model and Optimal Beamforming Design
-This is code repository for our recent paper "Pinching-Antenna Systems (PASS): Power Radiation Model and Optimal Beamforming Design" [(https://arxiv.org/abs/2505.00218)](https://arxiv.org/abs/2505.00218)
+This is code repository for our recent paper "Pinching-Antenna Systems (PASS): Power Radiation Model and Optimal Beamforming Design" accepted by IEEE Transactions on Communications (TCOM) [(https://ieeexplore.ieee.org/document/11263923)](https://ieeexplore.ieee.org/document/11263923).

 A pinching antenna system (PASS) relying on practical discrete activation is considered.
 We propose a novel adjustable power radiation model.
 It achieves the commonly assumed equal-power radiation by flexibly tuning waveguide-antenna spacing, without modifying the fabricated lengths of pinching antennas.